 If you think treating your bunions will leave you in crutches for months, think again.
-Dr Kevin Koo, Consultant, Department of Orthopaedic Surgery at Singapore General Hospital (SGH), shares about keyhole surgery to treat bunions.
+Specialists from the Department of Orthopaedic Surgery at Singapore General Hospital (SGH) share about keyhole surgery to treat bunions.

 A bunion is a crippling bony bump that forms at the base of the big toe as a result of it deviating outwards towards the second toe.
 It can cause pain or difficulty in walking, and sufferers often have trouble finding shoes that fit.
 In 70 to 80 per cent of cases, bunions form on both feet.